-12 Advancing gender equality
+18 Advancing gender equality

-We must redouble efforts on gender equality or risk rolling back on hard-fought gains.
+As populism, nationalism, and authoritarianism gain traction, we must redouble efforts on gender equality or risk rolling back.
 By Lopa Banerjee

-14 Closing the loop on waste
+20 Closing the loop on waste

 Transitioning from linear to circular models of production and consumption remains a significant challenge.
 By Chun Kyoo Park, Sara Castro de Hallgren, and Emily Carroll